-Any paint at intersections, including crosswalks, shall be Thermoplastic paint.
+Any paint at intersections, including crosswalks, shall be high quality asphalt striping paint (2 coats) in lieu to a Thermoplastic paint.
+Thermoplastic paints are not to be used.
 Any paint that is be to be abandoned should be completely removed from asphalt and not covered over with tar or slurry.

 Paint Manufact urer: Vista, ENNIS or All American Traffic paint Two Coats of paint are required on all striping projects.
 Red: No stopping, standing, or parking.
 Blue: Green: Parking is permitted only for a disabled person or a driver of a disabled person.
 Park for a limited time.
 Post the time with sign or striping.
 White: Stop only long enough to pick up or drop off passengers.
 Yellow: Stop no longer than the time posted to load or unload passengers or equipment.
 Post time with sign or striping.